-The AMA applies to all businesses and there are no industry-specific infringements under the AMA.
-However, there are certain guidelines dealing with the cartels formed by certain trade associations, such as agricultural cooperatives.
+The AMA applies to all businesses and there are no industry-specific infringements under it.
+However, there are certain guidelines that deal with the cartels formed by certain trade associations, such as agricultural cooperatives.

-There are systems to exempt cartels from the AMA based on the applicable business sector-specific regulations governed by other ministries (eg, the joint operation of non-life insurance, airlines and maritime transport).
+There are systems to exempt cartels from the AMA based on the applicable sector-specific regulations governed by other ministries (eg, the joint operation of non-life insurance companies, airlines and maritime transport entities).
 However, there are no industry-specific defences.